Explore this article:

 For thousands of years, practitioners of Traditional Chinese Medicine and Ayurveda have used adaptogenic herbs — ginseng, rhodiola, ashwagandha, eleuthero, and others — to relieve stress.

 “Adaptogens can be a good way for some people to bring their cortisol back to a healthy pattern,” says Trindade.
 “Some are very well-researched and can make a big difference, no matter what type of adrenal issues you’re dealing with.”

 Adaptogens not only reduce stress levels, but also help restore cortisol levels to their natural curve.
 These herbs support the adrenal and pituitary systems, helping them operate more efficiently.
 With those systems functioning properly, cortisol is more likely to be released when it should be, instead of spiking up and down.
-(For more, see “Ancient Healers: Adaptogens”.)
+(For more, see “7 Adaptogens for Health”.)

 7. Get Some Sleep

 Rest is key to restoring a healthy cortisol curve, so even when you still have a lot to get done, you’re not sleepy, or it’s your only time to really catch up on email, go to bed anyway.